RobertTalbert/sevensteps/SevenSteps.md

 <br><br><br><br>

-+ Do you plan on grading the in-class activity?
-If so, what does the rubric look like, and how will students use the feedback to make improvements?
++ How will you assess student progress as they learn during this activity?

 <br><br><br><br>